E-invoicing is the direct exchange of invoices between suppliers’ and buyers’ financial systems in a structured format.

 Digital Service Providers looking to provide Access Point or Service Metadata Publisher (SMP) services in A-NZ should look to sign the Transport Infrastructure Agreements (TIAs) with the country in which they predominantly operate in.

-Read more about the A-NZ accreditation process (DOCX, 433KB).
+Read more about it in the accreditation guides on GitHub.

 If you have any questions about e-invoicing contact email@example.com